Dunnivant History, Family Crest & Coats of Arms

 The surname Dunnivant was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross.
 Today Dunoon is a town situated on the Cowal Peninsula in Argyll and Bute but was originally a barony in Argyllshire.

-Important Dates for the Dunnivant family
+Early History of the Dunnivant family

 This web page shows only a small excerpt of our Dunnivant research.
 Another 146 words (10 lines of text) covering the years 1606, 1255, 1265 and 1296 are included under the topic Early Dunnivant History in all our PDF Extended History products and printed products wherever possible.